-This A (COURSE) (Online and in-class), R) (hereafter "Instructor") at DePaul rsity during ereafter the "Academic Quarter").
-The 3 y related electronic versions of the original ripts created from the recordings (hereafter gs were created by or for · / DePaul University (hereafter "Student").
-All DePau ıl University Nursing Students must read and agree to the terms of this policy.
-Stude nt acknowledges, und erstands, and agrees s to the following: 1.
-Course.
-Any distrib the educational benefit of Student in Student's bution or use of the Recordings for any other 2.
-Student must get exp press and written app proval from each Instructor to record.
-3. Student will not dist person or any media gs, excerpts, or course documents to any other 4. after Student receives shall be carried our es a final grade for t in a reasonably s ons of the Recordings no later than one week the Course.
-Such destruction and/or deletion secure manner.
-Student will promptly notify a destroyed and deleted.
-5. Student understands Academic Integrity understands that if Instructor has full at that he/she may be policy or the Code he/she fails to fulf uthority to pursue an ill his/her obligations under this Agreement, in violation of DePaul policies, including the of Student Responsibility.
-Moreover, Student fill his/her obligations under this Agreement my intellectual property rights, or other rights, an interest in the Recordings and the contents IGNING THIS AG ONSIBILITIES TH • NDERSTAND & ACKNOWLEDGE THE NAM E-Student Date NAM E-Instructor Date
+This A taught Agreement concerns recordings of (COURSE) (Online and in-class), creafter "Instructor") at DePaul Univer record record referre rsity during (QUARTER) (hereafted ings include original tapes, as well as any relatings and electronic and hard-copy transcripts or ed to as "the Recordings").
+The Recordings were (NAME), a student at DePau er the "Academic Quarter").
+The ed electronic versions of the original reated from the recordings (hereafter re created by or for all University (hereafter "Student").
+All DePau ıl University Nursing Students must read and a gree to the terms of this policy.
+Studer nt acknowledges, understands, and agrees to the e following: 1.
+The Recordings are prepared solely for the education participation in the Course.
+Any distribution purpose is expressly prohibited.
+2. Student must get express and written approval I from each Instructor to record.
+3. Student will not distribute the recordings, exception or any media platforms. cerpts, or course documents to any other 4.
+Student will destroy or delete all versions of after Student receives a final grade for the C shall be carried out in a reasonably secure Professor that the Recordings have been destr Course.
+Such destruction and/or deletion manner.
+Student will promptly notify 5.
+In the event that Student fails to fulfill his Student understands that he/she may be in vio Academic Integrity policy or the Code of Studentstands that if he/she fails to fulfill his Instructor has full authority to pursue any int flowing from this Agreement or from an integrated thereof. olation of DePaul policies, including the udent Responsibility.
+Moreover, Students/her obligations under this Agreement tellectual property rights, or other rights IGNING THIS AGREEMENT, I UNDERS ONSIBILITIES THEREIN.
+STAND & ACKNOWLEDGE THE NAMI E-Student Date NAMI E-Instructor Date